yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 }

 /**
- * Attempt to procure a free yat using the given promo code
+ * Attempt to procure a yat using the given promo code
  * @returns {Promise<string>}
  */
 async function purchaseYat() {